-Teachers are encouraged, but not required, to grade all pupils at progress reporting time.
+Teachers are required to assign letter grades to all students earning less than a C grade and they are encouraged, but not required, to grade all pupils at progress reporting time.

-5.14.1.1 Alternative Grading/Progress Report options may be considered by a vote of the certificated staff.
-See Appendix E for the specific steps to complete the process.

-- 5.14.2 Grades will be due at 8:00 a.m. on the third day following the end of the grading period. - 5.14.3 Teachers at continuation school are required to report grades and credits up to eight (8) times per year through the student electronic grade reporting system.
+- 5.14.1.1 Alternative Grading/Progress Report options may be considered by a vote of the certificated staff.
+See Appendix E for the specific steps to complete the process. - 5.14.2 Grades will be due at 8:00 a.m. on the third day following the end of the grading period. - 5.14.3 Teachers at Valley View High School are required to report grades and credits up to eight (8) times per year through the student electronic grade reporting system.